pedro-git-projects/WebMusicPlayer/README.md

-# Hardwired Lo-fi Music App With React
+# Music App With React

 ## Objective